Therapy & Counselling FAQs

 At Leone Centre, we offer CBT integrated with different therapeutic approaches.
 We offer short term solution focused short-term counselling where appropriate integrated with our broader integrative relational philosophy to break unhelpful thought patterns and cycles that maybe have become ingrained or habitual over time.

 How does divorce counselling work?

 Separation occurs for different reasons and brings up a number of different issues and new needs.

-Divorce counselling and separation services at Leone Centre provide support and guidance to individuals and couples who are considering a separation or who are in the process of a divorce.
+Divorce counselling and separation services at Leone Centre provide support and guidance to individuals and couples considering a separation or in the process of a divorce.

-The aim of divorce counselling sessions is to help you with a good ending and to adjust to your new life, while also being able to process any negative after-effects you might experience as a result of divorce.
+Divorce counselling sessions aim to help you with a good ending and to adjust to your new life while also being able to process any negative after-effects you might experience due to divorce.

-What if I am dissatisfied about the service or counsellor?
+What if I am dissatisfied with the service or counsellor?

 If the dissatisfaction with the therapist persists after talking with the therapist, Leone Centre will offer support.
-Both client and therapist can get in contact with Leone Centre to step in as a third party as a next step to find resolution.
+Both client and therapist can contact Leone Centre to step in as a third party as a next step to find a resolution.

-Leone Centre fully trusts our associate team –their professionalism, training, humility and their practice, though it’s important that you know your rights as a client.
+Leone Centre fully trusts our associate team –their professionalism, training, humility and practice, though it’s important that you know your rights as a client.
 A copy of our complaints policy is available on request.
-Next steps with complaints will depend on their professional body.
+The next steps with complaints will depend on their professional body.
 See UKCP and BACP.